 - The Failing Records tab shows the result of the failing records query associated with the metric.
 If no failing records query is present, the tab does not appear.

-- The Activity tab lists the actions that have been taken that affect the incident.
+- The Activity tab lists actions that have been taken that affect the incident.

 On the Chart tab, you can set a timeframe to include more data points in the displayed charts.
 The first chart is the incident chart.
-Below the incident chart are the charts for any metrics of interest you add.
+The charts for any metrics of interest you add appear below the incident chart.
 Within a chart, you can turn on threshold data to help you visualize how the metric deviated.
+On the chart for the incident, you can set the incident's Status.

 You can view threshold data for the incident chart and for the metrics of interest charts you add.
 When you add the chart for a metric of interest that has multiple monitors, you must choose a monitor to turn on threshold data.

-One monitor: In the chart where you want to see thresholds, on the Actions menu select Turn On Threshold Data.
+Incident chart/Metric of interest chart with one monitor: In the chart where you want to see thresholds, on the metric's menu select View Threshold.

-Multiple monitors: In the chart, on the Monitors menu select a monitor, and then select View This Monitor.
+Metric of interest chart with multiple monitors: In the chart, on the Monitors menu select a monitor, and then select View This Monitor.
 Threshold data will display on the chart when you choose a monitor.
+To hide it, on the same menu, select Hide Threshold.

 If you no longer want to see the chart for a metric of interest on the Chart tab, you can hide it (if you plan to display the chart again); or, you can remove the metric from the Metrics of Interest list (if you no longer want the chart to be available on the Chart tab).